 Social trading is generally performed on social trading platforms.
 Investors can trade within a community and replicate the style of expert traders.
 Moderators, who are usually experts, drive these discussions.
 Social trading can also involve aspects of copy trading and mirror trading.

 An offshoot of social networking, social trading has created a different way to test financial information.
-In the past, investors would focus on fundamental or technical analysis.
+In the past, investors would focus either on fundamental analysis or technical analysis.
 With social trading, however, traders can share information about the current market environment and offer insight into future market movements, thus driving trading decisions.
 For some traders, it has changed the rules of analysis.

 Most social trading takes place online.
 It provides traders with psychological support and can offer different points of view.
 By emulating some of the techniques learnt in a social trading environment, traders can often improve their trading strategies, risk management techniques and trading psychology.
 Social trading focuses on short-term trading.
 This can in turn provide additional liquidity to the markets.